niliadu/quizz-app/README.md

-# quizz-app
+# quizz_app

-Mobile app for test your knowleged.
-Made with Fusetools and Firebase
+A Quizz App using Flutter and Firebase.